project-oak/oak/oak_functions/README.md

 ### Read-Only Storage

-The trusted runtime does not allow the Wasm logic to interact with any external resources.
-However, each Oak Functions application can have a read-only storage that is populated with data from an external data source at the startup time.
-The external resource has to be specified in the server configuration file.
+The trusted runtime does not allow the Wasm workload to interact with any external resources.
+However, each Oak Functions application may have read-only access to an in-memory storage that is populated with data from an external data source at startup time.
+The external resource is specified in the server configuration file as a URL.
 It is also possible to specify a refresh interval.
-This allows the Oak Functions loader to periodically refresh the data in the storage, by re-downloading the entirety of the data from a URL provided in the server configuration file.
+This allows the Oak Functions loader to periodically refresh the data in the storage, by re-downloading the entirety of the data from the provided URL.

 The storage is implemented as an in-memory key-value store (in practice a hashmap), of which there is one instance per Oak Functions trusted runtime